What are you currently reading?

 The book isn’t long enough to do full justice to this theme unfortunately, nor is the resolution of Edith’s dilemma fully convincing.
 Are these flaws sufficient grounds for the vocal criticism which greeted the announcement that Hotel du Lac was the winner of the Booker Prize for 1984?
 Malcolm Bradbury called the novel “parochial”, and absolutely not the sort of book that should have won the prize while The New Statesman called Brookner’s novel “pretentious”.
 Both seem unfair criticism – while Hotel du Lac doesn’t have the same depth as winners by Michael Ondaatje or Thomas Keneally or the scale of Salman Rushdie’s Midnight’s Children, but it’s still a well written novel that poses challenging questions and holds the attention long after the pages are closed.

-- It was impossible to read this novel without remembering the wonderful portrayal of Edith in the film version released in 1986.
-Anna Massey was exactly how I imagined Edith to be.
+Just as an aside, I found it impossible to read this novel without remembering the wonderful portrayal of Edith in the film version released in 1986.
+Anna Massey was exactly how I imagined Edith.